 We entered the ATM Agreement with Cantor, as agent, pursuant to which we may offer and sell, from time to time through Cantor, shares of our common stock.
-We did not sell any shares of common stock pursuant to the ATM Agreement for the three and six months ended June 30, 2022.
-For the three and six months ended June 30, 2021, we issued and sold approximately 3.0 million shares of common stock pursuant to the ATM Agreement, and received net proceeds of approximately \$7.5 million, after deducting fees and expenses.
-As of June 30, 2022, we had the ability to offer and sell shares of the Company's common stock having an aggregate offering price of up to \$36.1 million under the ATM Agreement.
+We issued and sold approximately 0.04 million shares of common stock pursuant to the ATM Agreement and received net proceeds of \$0.2 million, after deducting fees and expenses for the three and nine months ended September 30, 2022.
+For the nine months ended September 30, 2021, we issued and sold approximately 0.2 million shares of common stock pursuant to the ATM Agreement, and received net proceeds of approximately \$7.5 million, after deducting fees and expenses.
+As of September 30, 2022, we may offer and sell shares of our common stock having an aggregate offering price of up to \$35.9 million under the ATM Agreement.

 On May 30, 2019, we entered into the Loan Agreement with Oxford.
 Under the Loan Agreement, we borrowed an aggregate principal amount of \$25.0 million under a term loan.
 After deducting all loan initiation costs and outstanding interest on the prior loan agreement with Hercules, we received \$15.9 million in net proceeds.
-As of June 30, 2022, the outstanding balance under the Loan Agreement was \$9.4 million.
-For more information, see Note 7 "Long-Term Debt" in the accompanying notes to the Condensed Consolidated Financial Statements.
+As of September 30, 2022, the outstanding balance under the Loan Agreement was \$7.4 million.
+For more information, see Note 7 "Long-Term Debt" in the accompanying notes to the condensed consolidated financial statements.